CyberFlameGO/svnpython/Doc/c-api/typeobj.rst

    An optional pointer to a function that returns the next item in an iterator.
    When the iterator is exhausted, it must return *NULL*; a :exc:`StopIteration` exception may or may not be set.
 When another error occurs, it must return *NULL* too.
-Its presence normally signals that the instances of this type are iterators (although classic instances always have this function, even if they don't define a :meth:`next` method).
+Its presence signals that the instances of this type are iterators.

    Iterator types should also define the :attr:`tp_iter` function, and that function should return the iterator instance itself (not a new iterator